Table of contents

 You can later edit the parent item schedule per your needs.

 Teamhood allows you to convert child items into parent items.
-To do so, open the child item details and click on ‘Convert to Parent’ in the right-side menu.
+To do so, open the child item details and click on ‘Convert to Parent’ in the quick action menu.

 The converted child item will be placed in the same location as the parent item.